Tap here to get 5 Secrets to Stress Free Dinners

 This is a brief overview to show you just how easy these cookies are to make.
 For the full recipe with all of the measurements see the recipe card at the bottom of the post.

-- Make the dough into cookies.
 Shape the dough into balls using a cookie scoop, and roll in sugar.
-Bake the cookies and enjoy!
+Using a cookie scoop makes this step faster and keeps all the cookies the same size.

 Sugar Cookie Tips and Tricks